slowproj/slowdash/docs/DataBinding.md

 ### Data Indexing (Channels)
 - Each time-series has an unique name, "channel".
-- Single data element can be identified by a pair of channel and time-stamp.
+- Single data element can be uniquely identified by a pair of "channel" and "time-stamp".
-- A data element can be a numerical scalar value (typical), a scalar value of boolean or string, or an object such as a histogram, graph, table or tree.
+- A data element can be a numerical scalar value (typical), a scalar value of boolean or string, or an object such as a histogram, graph, table, tree, or blob (image etc).
-- Using an array (vector of scalars) as a data element is under consideration.
+- [TODO] Using an array (vector of scalars) as a data element is under consideration.
 A table can be always used for an array.
 <p>
 - In a data table, if channel names are stored as a value of a column (case 1 below), this is called a "tag".
 - In a data table, column(s) that contain(s) data values is/are called "field"(s).